mlwrogers/cpaas-sandbox/docs/chatapps/whatsapp.md

 nav_order: 1
 ---

+## See It In Action

+Dive right in and watch this 30 second demonstration on how to initiate a WhatsApp conversation with your customers via a QR code before getting to the details and trying it out for yourself!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AtxO74GRW8o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # How to link into WhatsApp

 Universal links are the preferred method of linking to a WhatsApp account, this is officially documented by WhatsApp [here.](https://faq.whatsapp.com/iphone/how-to-link-to-whatsapp-from-a-different-app/?lang=en)